Add Google Tag Manager to a Maestro Form

 1. Create a new form or open an already existing form.

-2. In the palette on the left-side of the screen, locate the Analytics folder, and the Google Tag Manager widget inside.
+2. In the Palette pane, locate the Analytics folder, and the Google Tag Manager widget inside.

 3. Drag this Google Tag Manager widget to the top level of the form in the structure panel.
 It is recommended to place it immediately after the Content element in the structure panel.